AspirinCode/DeepFrag/README.md

 **Scripts/annotation_example.py** and **Scripts/annotation_example2.py** are two examples explaining how to annotate the predicted spectra.

 ### Graphical Interfaces
 This repo doesn't contain the model.
-One can download the whole DeepFrag at [url](https://pan.baidu.com/s/1zyQKVlLhdjstLOJSuIH_Pg).
-The extracted code is *zwsh*.
+One can download the whole DeepFrag at [url](https://figshare.com/articles/DeepFrag_zip/8323568).
 Then use the graphical interfaces with
     cd ../DeepFrag
     python DeepFragApp.py